Hey Miss Jane!

 Here’s a start – before turning the lights out, open your journal and put your favourite pen on the paper.
 Now write the first thing that comes into your head…a thought, a feeling, an emotion, a good thing that happened, a bad one, people you interacted with, a memorable snippet of conversation, a quote you liked, something you learnt…doesn’t matter what you write, write.
 Now here comes the liberating part.

-If you are feeling troubled, write down all the contributing factors.
-Yes, list them.
-Every single one of them, big or small.
+one of them, big or small.
 All of ’em!
 Now review each point and ask yourself, ‘Is there anything I can do about this one?’
 If the answer is ‘nope, it’s beyond my control’ – your job being made redundant, for instance – cross it off the list.
 Permit yourself to put a big line through it!
 Repeat with each point until you are left with only those you can control.
 Now remind yourself that you will never waste another moment of your valuable energy dwelling on those that fell on the cutting floor.

 If worry is your middle name, why not take a leaf from Dale Carnegie’s perennial book ‘How to Stop Worrying and Start Living’ and think to yourself – what is the absolute worst that could happen, yes, the absolute worst…then ask yourself how likely is that actually to occur?
 Work back from there on steps you would take to avoid that happening in the first place, and suddenly, what might have felt insurmountable just lost its spotlight, for you are already planning.
 This leads to the good part!